-Table 6-11: Design of Buffers Level 1 Level 2 Level 3 Intent and Use Intended to provide a visual break and soft transitions between different sites, and to blend different sites more seamlessly.
+Table 6-11: Design in of Buffers Level 1 Level 2 Level 3 Intent and Use Intended to provide a visual break and soft transitions between different sites, and to blend different sites more seamlessly.
 Intended to provide visual break and minimize potential visual impacts on adjacent sites.
 Intended to separate potentially incompatible sites and uses and to minimize any visual, physical, or noise impacts on adjacent sites.
-Landscape Width 10' 15' 25' Plant Materials 1 deciduous shade or six-foot evergreen tree for each 50 linear feet of buffer or 2 ornamental trees for each 50 linear feet of buffer; plus 1 shrub for each 10 linear feet of buffer • 2 deciduous shade or six-foot evergreen trees for each 50 linear feet of buffer or 1 deciduous shade or six-foot evergreen tree and 2 ornamental trees for each 50 linear feet of buffer; plus • 3 shrubs for every 10 linear feet of buffer deciduous shade or six-foot evergreen trees for each 50 linear feet of buffer or 2 deciduous shade or six-foot evergreen trees and 2 ornamental trees for each 50 linear feet of buffer; plus Screen n/a n/a A six-foot-high solid fence with required plant material located to the outside; or six-foot evergreen tree for every 10 linear feet of buffer.
+Landscape Width 10' 15' 25' Plant Materials 1 deciduous shade or six-foot evergreen tree for each 50 linear feet of buffer or 2 ornamental trees for each 50 linear feet of buffer; plus 1 shrub for each 10 linear feet of buffer trees for each 50 linear feet of buffer or 2 prnamental trees for each 50 linear feet of buffer; plus trees for each 50 linear feet of buffer or 2 1 deciduous shade or six-foot evergreen tree and 2 ornamental trees for each 50 linear feet of buffer; plus •3 shrubs for every 10 linear feet of buffer • 3 shrubs for every 10 linear feet of buffer Screen n/a n/a A six-foot-high solid fence with required plant material located to the outside; or I six-foot evergreen tree for every 10 linear feet of buffer.
 Ground Cover All remaining areas of the buffer shall be planted with ground cover meeting any of the standards in Table 6-9 c.
 General Design Requirements.